Yavapai County Educational Technology Consortium

 Article I - Purpose

-D. Insuring redundant, secure and sustainable service,
+D. Insuring redundant, secure and sustainable IT service

 F. The Yavapai County Educational Technology Consortium is organized exclusively for charitable, educational, and scientific purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.